keroserene/rickrollrc/README.md

 rickrollrc
 ==========

-To appreciate the basic Rick Roll'n:
+For the classic experience:

 ./astley.sh

-For enhanced *lulz*:
+For enhanced *lulz*, such as injecting Astleys into someone's bashrc:
-(disabled SIGINT, etc.)

-./astley.sh lulz

-To inject into victim's bashrc:

 ./astley.sh inject

+Enjoy, and feel free to fork, rice-out, pull-request and whatnot.

 Kudos to @jart for hiptext shenanigans.